LZ0211/Node-Ebk/README.md

-# Author has abandoned this projec, and refactore to a new project https://github.com/LZ0211/Wedge
+# Author has abandoned this project,
+# a new project is https://github.com/LZ0211/Wedge

 # Node-Ebk
 Web Crawler which can config rules to collect information and generation e-book file